parker-mackay/red-2/README.md

-this is message that is cool
+this is message that is cool edit